zulip/zulip/help/restrict-moving-messages.md

 older messages to avoid potential abuse.
 The time limit will never apply to administrators and moderators.

-Permissions for moving messages between streams can be configured separately.
+Permissions for moving messages between channels can be configured separately.

 ## Configure who can edit topics